Venachain/Venachain-docs/source/documents/develop/rpc/eth.rst

 ^^^^^^^^^^^

 See :ref:`eth_call <eth-call>` parameters, expect that all properties are optional.
-If no gas limit is specified platone uses the block gas limit from the pending block as an upper bound.
+If no gas limit is specified venachain uses the block gas limit from the pending block as an upper bound.
 As a result the returned estimate might not be enough to executed the call/transaction when the amount of gas is higher than the pending block gas limit.